-Brother Sautter: I shall try to be as brief as Dr. Sheldon.
-You will recall that the Chairman of this National Encampment Committee said that his workers did the work.
-I want to say that the general committee recognizes Mr. Al Golf the same way.
-When I met him three months ago, I thought he was a pretty rough looking "guy."
-I have changed my mind; he is the peer.
+Brother Sautter: I shall try to be as brief as Dr. Sheldon, You will recall that the Chairman of this National Encampment Committee said that his workers did the work.
+I want to the committee recognizes Mr. Al Golf the same way.
+When I met him three months ago, I thought he was a pretty rough to kind "I have changed my mind; he is the peer.
 I want to say that, if you don't get full publicity, it will not be the fault of Al Golf.
-It does give me very great pleasure to present to you the man who has worked exceedingly hard-not only eight hours, but eighteen hours daily.
-In fact he has put in so many hours that when I dropped into the publicity office, I was asked to answer the telephone and speak to Mrs. Goff.
-She said she just wondered where Mr. Goff was; he had not been home all night.
+It give me very great pleasure to present to you the man exceedingly hard-not only eight hours, but eighteen hours daily.
+In fact he has put in so many hours that when I dropped into the plicity office, I was asked to answer the telephone and speak to Mrs. Goff.
+She said she just wondered where Mr. Goff was, he had not been home all night.